 - a.
-Main Street Water Line and Cheney Field Water Tank Replacement Projects.

-Manager Schulz said the contractor for the water line project installed temporary water lines this past week.
-Excavation of the road for future trench work should start next week.
+Main Street Water Line and Cheney Field Tank Replacement Projects.
+Manager Schulz said the contractor for the water line project installed temporary water lines this pasty week.
+Excavation of the road itself should start next week.
 The tank replacement contractor plans to start working on improving the project's access road next week.
-The contractor has reached an agreement with Norwich University (NU) to enter NU property to create a staging area for this project.
+The contractor reached an agreement with Norwich University (NU) to access its property to create a project staging area.
 Board member Petty is concerned about possible damage to Cheney Field itself.
-She has heard that the contractor plans to create a new road across the field rather than merely widen the current ones.
-Board member Petty would like better future communication between the municipality and the project contractor on this. - Vine Street Sidewalk Project.
+She has heard that the contractor plans to create a new road across the field rather than merely widening the current ones.
+Board member Petty would like better communication from the project contractor on this. - Vine Street Sidewalk Project.
 Manager Schulz said the sidewalk work would start on May 19, 2025.
 Letters were sent to residents in the project area to inform them of the full scope of the project and possible traffic delays. - c.
 Northfield Ambulance Service (NAS) Union.
-Manager Schulz said that the Town Attorney has informed the Vermont Labor Relations Board that the municipality has agreed to a consent election.
+Manager Schulz said that the Town Attorney has informed the Vermont Labor Relations Board that the municipality agreed to a consent election.
 Mailed ballots must be returned by June 10, 2025.
-If a majority of NAS employees support the creation of a bargaining unit, the municipality will begin negotiating a contract with it afterwards. - d.
+If a majority of NAS employees support the creation of a bargaining unit, the municipality will begin negotiating a contract afterwards. - d.
 Turkey Hill Resurfacing Project.
 Manager Schulz said the gravel resurfacing of Turkey Hill Road will start on June 2, 2025 and should take a couple of weeks to complete.
 Acting Chair Shernock hopes that better material will be used this time as there have been several complaints about tires being damaged by sharp material.
 Manager Schulz said the plan is to use smaller stone this time with fewer sharp edges. - e.
 American Rescue Plan Act (ARPA) Reporting.
 Manager Schulz said the ARPA fund spending compliance report has been filed and it clearly shows that all the federal funds were properly designated before the December 31, 2024 deadline. - f.
 Smart Meters.
-Manager Schulz reposted that all nine (9) data collection units have been installed on existing utility poles in the community.
+Manager Schulz reposted that all nine (9) data collection units have been installed in the community.
 Installation of the smart meters should start this November. - g.
 Wall Street Pedestrian Improvements Project.
 Manager Schulz said the grant award letter from the State of Vermont has finally been received.
 A kickoff meeting for this project will be scheduled in the coming weeks.